 But, Upper Deck?
 I can do Upper Deck.
 The baseball card brand that ripped onto the scene in 1989 with its glossy cards, awesome photos, and even a packaging that just felt different and superior to anything else out at the time.

-So, looking back – and wishing the company was still offering licensed masterpieces – here are the most valuable Upper Deck baseball cards.
+So, looking back – and wishing the company was still offering licensed masterpieces – here are the most valuable and expensive Upper Deck baseball cards.

 And a note, as I often do, I’ll try my best to stay away from autos, etc. in hopes of sticking to “attainable” cards or cards you might not otherwise peg as valuable.
 Meaning, sure, Barry Bonds Upper Deck autos are amazing and valuable, but you’d probably know that without my help.
 I’m also going to try and stick to Upper Deck “flagship” because things get a little harrier when you start to include SP, SPx, and all of the different Upper Deck brands.